 In June of 1997, John's Pizza's opened its doors while Times Square was still recreating its image to be what it has become today.
 Since John's Pizza's grand opening, Times Square has come along way, from streets filled with violence and prostitution, to the world's most visited location.
 This unique location has hosted Broadway play openings, award ceremonies, album release parties, and a wedding, just to name a few.

-Sadly, Madeline passed away in 2004, and left John's Pizza to her daughter.
+Sadly, Madeline passed away in 2004, and left John%u2019s of Times Square to her daughter.
 Lisa Castellotti was determined to finish what her mother started and carry out her vision of creating a pizza empire.
-In 2008, Lisa opened a John's Pizza of Times Square's newest location across the Hudson River in the business district of Jersey City, NJ.
+In 2008, Lisa opened John%u2019s of Times Square%u2019s newest location across the Hudson River in the business district of Jersey City, NJ.
+John%u2019s is located in the Paulus Hook neighborhood of Jersey City and located 3 blocks from the waterfront.
+The neighborhood restaurant, with its close proximity to the Jersey City business district, is perfect for business lunches and family dinner.